rebitsite/itl/README.md

-# itl - A simple JavasSript library for phrases translation
+# itl - A simple JavaSript library for phrases translation

 Note that it works with [itl-server](https://github.com/hieunc229/itl-server)